How can you improve the state of your infrastructure automation?

 Alternatives vary based on which aspects of Pulumi you would like to compare.

-There’s AWS CDK.
-It’s similar to Pulumi on the surface.
-However, AWS CDK is limited to… well, AWS.
-It is also fundamentally different in how it works behind-the-scenes.
-As a user provisioning resources on AWS you may not need to worry about the implementation details of the technology ever for your use case.
+AWS CDK is superficially similar to Pulumi.
+However, it is limited to… well, AWS.
+It is also fundamentally different in how it works behind the scenes.
+As a user provisioning resource on AWS, you may not need to worry about the implementation details of the technology for your use case.

 CDK Pulumi